 The fair value of the accounts receivable acquired (which principally comprised of trade receivables) approximate their carrying values due to the relatively short-term maturity.
-The total carrying value reflects the gross contractual value of US\$54.9 million and there is no contractual cash flows not expected to be collected based on the best estimate at acquisition date.
+The total carrying value reflects the gross contractual value of \$54.9 million and there are no contractual cash flows not expected to be collected based on the best estimate at acquisition date.

 The contingent consideration is payable if the arithmetical average of the daily "close" of all quotations in US dollars for Dubai crude oil in the Platts Crude Oil Marketwire on a \$/bbl basis (the "Benchmark") averages over \$100 dollars for 2022, 2023 or 2024.
-No contingent consideration was payable for 2022 as the reference price did not average over \$100.
+No contingent consideration was payable for 2022 and 2023 as the reference price did not average over \$100.
 Such contingent consideration is capped at a maximum of \$50 million, and each year is calculated independently of each other year.
-There was no contingent consideration payable in 2023.
 The contingent consideration is payable in January 2025 for any amounts related to 2024 (if applicable).